 The ever-changing user experience and usage

-As per the report from wearesocial.com, roughly 53% of all web page requests come from mobile phones, computers account for 44% of the total.
-This report was published in January 2020 and it shows that the mobile usage share is increasing steadily over the years.
+As per the report from wearesocial.com, roughly 53% of all web page requests come from mobile phones, and computers account for 44% of the total.
+It is a report of January 2020, and it shows that the mobile usage share is increasing steadily over the years.

-Just like myself, many of the mobile users are impatient.
-They do not like to wait longer for a page load, hate an initial white screen, or a loading indicator for long.
-Depending on the economy, place of living, and earning, the types of mobile and the computation power differ.
+Just like myself, many mobile users are impatient.
+They do not like to wait longer for a page load, hate an initial white screen or a loading indicator for long.
+However, depending on the economy, place of living, and earning, mobile and the computation power differ.

 There are still many users out there with single-core mobile devices.
-There are users with high-end mobiles with great hardware support.
-However, speed is one of the common needs of both user classes.
+On the other hand, there are users with high-end mobiles with excellent hardware support.
+However, speed is one of the everyday needs of both user classes.
 Do you know what?
 The users with high-end mobile devices are more impatient than others, as they are used to the

-As an application developer, we need to count this important user expectation and design the experience accordingly.
-We need to make sure, the page loads faster.
+As application developers, we need to count this important user expectation and design the experience accordingly.
+We need to make sure the page loads faster.
 We must get users the required initial bytes of page information as soon as possible to reduce a

 One of the characteristics of JAMstack is the markup should be

 prebuilt.
-It means, we as developers can spend a few extra seconds in the build phase of an application than, expecting a customer to get frustrated by burning those extra seconds at the run time.
-Our customers wouldn't care at all if we spend the extra time in building the application.
+It means we as developers can spend a few extra seconds in the build phase of an application than expecting a customer to get frustrated by burning those extra seconds at the run time.
+Our customers wouldn't care at all if we spend the extra time building the application.

 A typical user mindset for an application load where lots are happening in the browser (screen-shot from Matt Biilmann's JAMstack at Scale: why pre-built markup is critical presentation):

-A great amount of time goes into the initial load itself and it leads your users to bounce off the application or website easily.
+A significant amount of time goes into the initial load itself, and it leads your users to bounce off the application or website effortlessly.
 There is also a problem of not meeting user's expectations about the design.
-What if the users are not finding it useful and we have to roll back to the old state?
+What if the users are not finding it helpful and have to roll back to the old state?
 Some production nightmares, isn't it?

 The heavy lifting is done at once at the build time, which takes the processing time out of the request and eventually uses less computation at the run time.

-In a server-rendered application, all the heavy lifting is done by the server.
-The browser needs to request a page and the server computes, generates the page.
+In a server-rendered application, the server does all the heavy lifting.
+First, the browser needs to request a page, and the server computes, generates the page.
 Once done, it sends the page to the browser as part of the response.
-The browser downloads the page and renders it.
-This cycle repeats for each of the page loads and all happen over the wires all the time.
+Finally, the browser downloads the page and renders it.
+This cycle repeats for each of the page loads, and all happen over the wires all the time.

 Single Page Application(SPA)

-A single page application solves the above problem greatly.
-The server doesn't handle the page computations, routing, and request based serving.
+A single-page application solves the above problem greatly.
+The server doesn't handle the page computations, routing, and request-based serving.
 But the problem is, lots are happening on the client-side.
-We are relying on the browser and the device power here for all the computations at the run time.
+So we rely on the browser and the device power for all the computations at the run time.

-prebuilt mechanism, the content is already built.
-As the content was already built, there is no need for an origin server at all.
-The content can be served from a CDN.
+With JAMstack, the content is pre-built.
+As the JAMstack build process already built the content, there is no need for an origin server.
+Instead, we can serve the content from a CDN.
 It solves both the problems we have seen with the

 server rendered apps and